Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-### Presented output
+### Printed output

-A comment line has no presented output.
+A comment line has no printed output.